quicksilver812/SimpleCalculator/README.md

 ## Usage
 1. Launch the app on your Android device.
-2. You will see the calculator interface with buttons for numbers (0-9) and operations (+, -, *, /).
+2. You will see the calculator interface with buttons for numbers (0-9) and operations (+, -, ×, ÷).
 3. Tap the number buttons to enter numbers.
 4. Tap the operation buttons to perform operations.
-5. To clear the input, tap the "C" button.
+5. To clear the input, tap the "AC" button.
 6. To calculate the result, tap the "=" button.
 7. The result will be displayed at the bottom of the screen.